 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-Liigiisii Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.
+Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.

-English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.

-To introduce and evaluate past, present and future disruptive technologies as well as technology-related social, ethical and moral dilemmas in order to help future policy makers to choose well-educated risk-related decisions preventing technology abuse.
+Prerequisites for international participants English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
+Goal of the Module To introduce and evaluate past, present and future disruptive technologies as well as technology-related social, ethical and moral dilemmas in order to help future policy makers to choose well-educated risk-related decisions preventing technology abuse. --- ---

-Lea rni Know- ledge Able to name the most risky technologies from the past, present and future (emerging), evaluate their impact to the society, explain the importance of the technologies and processes of opinion formation. ng out Skills Able to estimate the risk of technologies in various situations and select risk mitigation means and measures. co me s Compe- tences Able to work in a team searching for arguments in scientific literature and defending an opinion in a public discussion.
+Lea Know- • Able to name the most risky technologies from the past, present rni ledge and future (emerging), evaluate their impact to the society, explain the importance of the technologies and processes of opinion formation. ng out Skills • Able to estimate the risk of technologies in various situations and select risk mitigation means and measures. co me s Compe- tences • Able to work in a team searching for arguments in scientific literature and defending an opinion in a public discussion.